 - Creator Backlash:

 - Rachel Talalay, who worked behind the scenes of the first four movies and directed Freddy's Dead, admits that the script, while interesting, had many basic problems that were not fixed due to the rushed production.
-In particular, she criticizes the fact that the film does not have a female protagonist and that it is difficult to make Freddy Krueger scary when you see him in the real world interacting with dozens of people at the same time (a feeling shared by Wes Craven and the film's cinematographer).
+In particular, she criticizes the fact that the film does not have a female protagonist (or more specifically, that Lisa doesn't take up the role until the final ten minutes) and that it is difficult to make Freddy Krueger scary when you see him in the real world interacting with dozens of people at the same time (a feeling shared by Wes Craven and the film's cinematographer).

 - Disowned Adaptation: Wes Craven made it no secret that he didnt like this movie, critiquing the script for being substandard and it taking too many liberties with Freddys characterization and the lore established in the first film.